McGill-MMA-EnterpriseAnalytics/SafeRide_Dtection/README.md

 - The repository is modular and follows best practices for MLOps and reproducibility.
 - All heavy artifacts are stored externally to keep the repo lightweight.
 - For any issues, check the notebooks and scripts for detailed docstrings and comments.
+- **Configuration-driven:** All key parameters (model paths, thresholds, outputs, logs) are set in `config.yaml` for easy reproducibility and deployment.

 ---